simonliuanu/SmartCity/items/report.md

 2. `[DataFiles]` The app must use a data set (which you may create) where each entry represents a meaningful piece of information relevant to the app.
 The data set must be represented and stored in a structured format as taught in the course.
 It must contain at least 2,500 valid instances. (easy)

    * Code to the Data File: [Data set](https://gitlab.cecs.anu.edu.au/u7810157/gp-24s2/-/blob/main/SmartCity/app/src/main/assets/RES_dataSet.json?ref_type=heads)
-   * Link to the Firebase repo: <a href="[smart-city-restaurant - Realtime Database - 数据 - Firebase 控制台 (google.com)](https://console.firebase.google.com/project/smart-city-restaurant/database/smart-city-restaurant-default-rtdb/data/~2Frestaurants?hl=zh-cn)">firebase</a>
+   * Link to the Firebase repo: [Link](https://console.firebase.google.com/u/0/project/smart-city-restaurant/database/smart-city-restaurant-default-rtdb/data/~2Frestaurants)
    * Description of your implementation:

       I obtained the official open map API interface of Google from the Google Cloud Console, and obtained the restaurant data we needed from Google Maps through the Google API interface.
 Then I wrote a script program in Python to crawl data through the API interface.
 This script uses a simple grid method to generate search locations from several major cities in Australia.
 Each city has about 10 to 30 search locations (depending on the size of the city), with a search radius of 1,000 meters.
 The search keywords are restaurant, cafe, bar, and the information obtained includes name, image URL, rating, address, latitude and longitude, price level and restaurant category.
 Finally, the results are saved in JSON format.